Damning letter details culture of abuse at Ideo, design firm behind Apple’s first mouse

 Aye says the experience wasn’t unique to him.
 He alleges that management consistently bullied women and people of color.

 Diana Lyman, the former senior director of sales and marketing for Ideo Products, is currently suing Ideo for wrongful termination and discrimination, after she was terminated while on maternity leave.
 (You can read documents from the case here.)
 In the documents, Lyman claims her white male manager was a bully, and saddled employees with work until they opted to quit.
-She also says he complained about “having to pay for an entire year of maternity leave only to have [women] not return.”
+She also says he complained about “having to pay for an entire year of maternity leave only to have [another employee] not return.”
 Once when Lyman complained to HR about this manager, she was told, “He’s never going to change so it becomes a question of whether or not this team is the right fit for you.”
 (Lyman did not respond to a request for comment by press time.)

 Lyman might sound like an outlier.
 But the lawsuit claims it wasn’t the first time that particular manager had been hostile to employees.
 According to the lawsuit, two other female employees brought claims against the manager and signed severance agreements with Ideo.